The Real Cost of Freedom: Losing love again & again.

 The Paradox of Love and Letting Go

-What’s wild is that, despite everything, I deeply love my partner.
+What’s wild is that, despite everything, I deeply loved my partner.
 At least, by my own definition of love—one rooted in care and a willingness to sacrifice.
 And it’s fascinating, almost painful, to realize that the more you invest in a relationship, the harder it becomes to let go.

 I’m caught in this loop where trust has eroded on both sides.
 She doesn’t trust me, and frankly, I don’t trust her either—not with everything that’s happened.
 And yet, I forgive.
 Again and again, like an addict who knows the damage but keeps going back, believing that maybe this time will be different.
 I keep clinging to the hope that one day we’ll find peace, that I’ll learn to act less on my own needs, and she’ll give me the freedom I need to feel at ease.
 But if it hasn’t happened over a year, why should it happen now, after a breakup?